canada-ca/canada-ca.github.io/_drafts/2017-01-01-blog-strategy.markdown

 ## Linking
 - DO link to external sources: other govts who are doing similar work, experts in the field, etc.
+- DON'T link to internal-to-GC stuff, it's rude to exclude people who can't get at gcpedia etc.
 - DON’T link in-line; gather links in an “explore further” block at the end of the article

 ## Citing data and evidence
 - DO mention sources - keep it simple
 - DO include date ranges for data
 - DO include data tables for charts and graphs (or link to them?)

+## Feedback/questions
+- DO provide a contact email at the end of articles (ux.eu@tbs-sct.gc.ca)
+- DON'T provide official guidance on the blog or on social media

+## Sharing blog posts
+- DO share articles via your own social media accounts if you wish
+- DON'T feel forced to promote the blog via social media

+## Measuring success
+- "being open" KPI TBD
+- "leading by example" KPI TBD
+- "catalyzing transformation" KPI TBD

+# Parking lot / next steps
+- beyond the team - guest posts from other institutions